 Difficulty Level: Moderate

 The Scout Cave trail just south of Snow Canyon State Park is a great mix of easy and moderate.
 It passes over lava flow fields, stream beds, and Navajo Sandstone rocks.
 Trail is open all year, but watch for flooding in rainy seasons.
 This trail is not stroller friendly, but is passable by young children (5 and up).
+Following trail guidelines, Scout Cave is dog friendly and a great place to walk a dog.
 Great morning or evening hike!

 ROUND TRIP LENGTH